top of page

 atheism in its modern sense did not exist before the end of the

 seventeenth century.
-However, as governmental authority
+However, as governmental authority rested on

-During the early modern period, the term "atheist" was used as
+During the early modern period, the term "atheist" was used as an

-belief in witchcraft.
-Atheistic beliefs were seen as threatening to
+-indulgent people, and even opponents of thebelief in witchcraft.
+Atheistic beliefs were seen as

-should be extended to all except those who did not believe in a
+Thomas More said that religious tolerance should be extended to all except those who did not

-liberty, argued that atheists (as well as Catholics and Muslims) should not be granted full
+religious liberty, argued that atheists (as well as Catholics and Muslims) should not be granted full

 citizenship rights.